AmitLevinson/amitgrinson.com/content/authors/admin/_index.md

 - Visitors
 ---

 **Hi!** I'm Amit Levinson, a self-taught coder and an avid data wrangler.
-I currently live with my wife in Tel-Aviv, Israel.
+I currently live with my wife and our dog Milo in Tel-Aviv, Israel.
 My interests include Privacy & Trust, Data analytics, Visualizations, Statistics and `R`.
-That's also what you'll probably find me writing about on this website.
+That's also what you'll probably find me writing about on this website :smile:

-**I'm currently looking for my next role**, one that'll entail analyzing and visualizing data ([see the graph I made for the occasion](https://amitlevinson.com/img/job-search/network.png)).
-Feel free to reach out if you know of any opportunities!

 Make sure to visit [R-bloggers](https://www.r-bloggers.com/) & [R-weely](https://rweekly.org/) to explore many more tutorials and resources.
 Enjoy!